 Nowadays, developers enhance the mobile app’s performance by integrating a variety of third-party APIs and services.
 Some of these APIs are provided by reputable companies, while others are open source and uploaded by the community.
 Hence, the quality of individual third-party APIs or services differ.
 Testers assess the security of third-party APIs independently after they are integrated into the app to evaluate the security of a mobile app.
 Also, they monitor and assess data transmission to keep the user data safe and secure.

 In addition to implementing the BYOD policy, enterprises also allow employees to access business data on their personal mobile devices.
 But the enterprises do not have full control over the app installed by employees on their own devices.
-Hence, it becomes essential for enterprises to implement a robust policy to ensure that the business data is accessed only by the authorized employee.
+Hence, it becomes essential for enterprises to implement a robust policy to ensure that the business data is accessed only by an authorized employee.
 The employees also have to comply with the required authorization and authentication process.
 The testers will assess the security, authentication, and authorization features of the mobile app while performing security tests.
 It helps them to ensure that any unauthorized user does not access the business data.

 Each business has to invest in robust security testing tools and experienced testing professionals to get more reliable security testing results.
 But according to several studies, most users will switch to a more secure mobile app without any delay.
 Hence, the initial investment will help the business to enhance the app’s popularity and profitability in the longer run.
 Also, the business can get all security loopholes in the mobile app fixed before its deployment to beat the competition in the long-run.